-The Parties to this Agreement recognise that the complexity of terms and conditions being superseded to form this Agreement and the formation of AHPRA may result in unintended consequences.
-The Parties to this Agreement agree to working cooperatively to resolve these consequences wherever they arise.
-No Employee will, on balance, have his or her overall salary and conditions reduced as a result of the making of this Agreement.
+The parties to this Agreement recognise that the complexity of terms and conditions being superseded to form this Agreement and the formation of Ahpra may result in unintended consequences.
+The parties to this Agreement agree to working cooperatively to resolve these consequences wherever they arise.
+No employee will, on balance, have their overall salary and conditions reduced as a result of the making of this Agreement.

-Each eligible Employee will receive a letter outlining their specific terms and conditions which will be preserved.
-Where an Employee believes that an entitlement to a transitional condition of employment has not been recognised, AHPRA will consider additional evidence to determine whether it will be preserved.
+Each eligible employee will receive a letter outlining their specific terms and conditions which will be preserved.
+Where an employee believes that an entitlement to a transitional condition of employment has not been recognised, Ahpra will consider additional evidence to determine whether it will be preserved.